ivonunes/g923-mac/README.md

 now you can launch ets2/ats.
 upon launch, you'll see the advanced sdk features popup, hit OK and the plugin initialization starts.
 if the wheel leds start flashing and the wheel turns to the right and back, wheel initialization was successful and you should be good to go!
 however, wheel initialization is a bit unstable so if you don't see the leds flash, reload the plugin by running `sdk reinit` in the in-game console

 ## disclaimer

 should work on any apple silicon mac, not tested on x86_64
 works only with Logitech G923 PS
-the ffb protocol is similar on other logitech wheels so it should be easy to extend support, but i don't have any other wheels and don't feel like writing code i can't test.
+the ffb protocol is similar on other logitech wheels so it should be easy to extend support, but i don't have any other wheels and don't feel like writing code i can't test